Virginie Loveling

 Virginie (Marie) Loveling (17 May 1836 – 1 December 1923) was a Flemish author of poetry, novels, essays and children's stories.
 She also wrote under the pseudonym W. E. C. Walter.
+She did write sentimentally early in her career but her later novels dealt with difficult subjects directly.

 Biography

-Virginie Loveling was born in Nevele in East Flanders, Belgium.
-She was the younger sister of Rosalie Loveling, also an author, with whom she co-wrote part of her oeuvre.
+Virginie Loveling was born on May 17 in Nevele in East Flanders, Belgium.
+She was the younger sister of Rosalie Loveling, also an author, with whom she co-wrote the more sentimental part of her work.
 After the death of their father, Herman Loveling, the family moved to Ghent, where the sisters moved in circles of French-speaking, mainly anti-clerical intelligentsia before eventually returning to Nevele.

 Together with her sister, she wrote realistic and descriptive poetry with a romantic undertone.
 They also published two collections of essays on rural communities as well as on city bourgeoisie.

-After her sister's death in 1875, she authored children's stories along with novels and essays that paint a poignant picture of the era.
-With a noted intellectual and psychological angle, they treat—for that time—controversial subjects like heredity, education, religion and women's rights.
+After her sister's death in 1875, she wrote children's stories along with novels and essays that paint a poignant picture of the era.
+With a noted intellectual and psychological angle, controversial subjects and women characters of some depth.
+Her approach to difficult subjects is direct and truthful, she is noted for her lack of metaphor.
 She also co-authored Levensleer (1912), a humoristic take on Ghent's French-speaking bourgeoisie with her nephew Cyriel Buysse.

-Official recognition followed with the novel Een dure eed in 1891, which received the quinquennial prize for Dutch literature.
+Official recognition followed with the novel Een dure eed (A Costly Oath) in 1891, which received the quinquennial prize for Dutch literature.

 Virginie Loveling died on 1 December 1923 in Nevele.